thiagoscarelli/thiagoscarelli.github.io/_posts/2023-03-16-RCT-fail-example.md

 ---
 layout: post
-title: "Nice RCT estimators can be misleading with a wrong theory -- an example"
+title: "RCT estimators can be misleading with a wrong theory - an example"
 date: 2023-03-16
 ---